bridgecrewio/checkov/docs/2.Basics/Suppressing and Skipping Policies.md

 * `<check_id>` is one of the available check scanners.
 * `<suppression_comment>` is an optional suppression reason to be included in the output.
+* Ensure that the comment is using quotation marks, like so -> "This is a comment."

 ### Example
 The following comment skips the `CKV_AWS_20` check on the resource identified by `foo-bucket`, where the scan checks if an AWS S3 bucket is private.